QVeris

 What open-source tools does QVeris provide?

-QVeris publishes the CLI (@qverisai/cli v0.5.0) for zero-schema-token agent tool calling (tool registries never enter the LLM context), an MCP Server (@qverisai/mcp v0.6.0) exposing discover / inspect / call plus usage_history and credits_ledger audit tools for Cursor and Claude Code integration, a Python SDK, a REST API, and the OpenClaw capability runtime.
+QVeris provides Hosted MCP as the preferred remote Streamable HTTP connection for compatible clients, plus the CLI (@qverisai/cli v0.11.0) for zero-schema-token agent tool calling and Local MCP Server (@qverisai/mcp v0.14.0) as the stdio fallback.
+Both MCP paths expose discover / inspect / probe / call plus usage_history and credits_ledger audit tools.
+It also publishes a TypeScript SDK (@qverisai/sdk v0.8.0), a Python SDK (v0.7.0), a REST API, and the OpenClaw capability runtime.
 All packages are available on GitHub and npm under the QVerisAI organization.

 What is ClawHub and how does it relate to QVeris?